ToshY/BunnyNet-PHP/docs/edge-storage-api.md

 );
 ```

-!!! note
+!!! warning

-    - While a hash value in hexidecimal string representation is case insensitive, the value for the `Checksum` header **must** be in uppercase characters for a successful upload.
+    - While a hash value in hexidecimal string representation is case insensitive, the value for the `Checksum` header must be in **uppercase** characters to ensure a successful upload.

 #### [Delete File](https://docs.bunny.net/reference/delete_-storagezonename-path-filename)